What Google Fi device protection coversAccidental damage

 For phones bought on Google Store or elsewhere

 If you purchase a phone elsewhere, you won't be able to enroll it in device protection from Google Fi or Google Store.
-Device protection is not transferable to another device.

 More info on Google Fi device protectionDevice protection for a group plan